New Jersey Rehabiliation Association

 Section 2 Voting privileges shall be restricted to proper dues paying members.

 Section 3 There shall be no dues in connection with membership in the New Jersey Chapter of NRA, Inc.

 Section 4 The membership year and the fiscal year of the NJRA will be the same as that of the NRA.

 Section 5 There shall be an annual meeting of the membership at a time and place to be approved by the NJRA board of directors.
 On occasion, based on circumstances, the annual meeting may have to be postponed for the following year.
 This will require a vote by the NJRA board of directors.

-Section 7 Additional membership meetings may be called at the discretion of the Board of Directors, or at the written request to the President by twenty-five (25) members.
+Section 7 Additional membership meetings may be called at the discretion of the board of directors, or at the written request to the President by five (5) members.